vippsas/vipps-developers/terminology.md

 * Payment Service Provider (PSP) - A third party company that performs online payments on behalf of Vipps MobilePay.
 Settlements for PSP integrations are handled by the PSP.

+* Point of Sale (POS) - A POS is a physical store.
+It is usually discussed in relation to combining QR codes and possibly also scanners and customer-facing screens to enable the users to easily perform payments with Vipps or MobilePay.

 * `reference` - The API parameter that supplies a unique identifier for the payment.
 This is the same as `orderId`.
 Newer APIs will use the name `reference` instead of `orderId`.